Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

-We conclude from Part I and II that the sheaf of de Rham differential forms on $I\Y$ is quasi-isomorphic to the sheaf of $\frakc$-twisted de Rham differential forms on $I\widehat{\Y}$ viewed as sheaves of differential graded algebras over $\calb$:
+We conclude from Part I and II that the sheaf of de Rham differential forms on $I\Y$ is quasi-isomorphic to the sheaf of $\frakc$-twisted de Rham differential forms on $I\widehat{\Y}$ viewed as sheaves over $\calb$: